 Emigration from Liverpool - 1850

-We now proceed to detail the process of emigration, beginning with the arrival of the emigrants at Liverpool, the great port of intercourse with the United States.
+We now detail the emigration process, beginning with the arrival of the emigrants at Liverpool, the great port of intercourse with the United States.

 Front of Steerage Passage Contract from 1854, Le Havre to New York GGA Image ID # 102808387e

-The first order of business for the emigrants is their Passage Contracts.
-If their passage has not been prepaid for them by kind friends in New York, payment for their journey is now due, and emigrants can make their best deal with the passenger-brokers.
+The emigrants' first order of business is their Passage Contracts.
+Whether their passage has been prepaid for them by kind friends in New York or not, the payment for their journey is now due.
+This is a crucial step, and emigrants can actively participate by making their best deal with the passenger brokers.

 The competition in this trade is exceedingly high, and fares are based accordingly.
-They often vary from day to day, and even from hour to hour, being sometimes as high as £5 per passenger in the steerage, and sometimes as low as £3 10s.
+They often vary from day to day and even from hour to hour, giving you the power to choose the best deal.
+Sometimes as high as £5 per passenger in the steerage and sometimes as low as £3 10s, the flexibility is in your hands.

-All persons contracting to convey passengers to North America are required to take out a license; and, under the new act, have also to give bonds by themselves and two sureties to the Colonial land and Emigration Commissioners, to the amount of £200.
+All persons contracting to convey passengers to North America must take out a license; under the new act, they must also give bonds by themselves and two sureties to the Colonial Land and Emigration Commissioners, to the amount of £200.

-There are at present twenty-one licensed passenger-brokers in Liverpool.
-The following list appears in the Liverpool Journal
+There are, at present, twenty-one licensed passenger brokers in Liverpool, providing you with a variety of options.
+The following list appears in the Liverpool Journal.

 - George Percival, representing the house of Messrs.
 Harden and Co.;